lhypds/tcopy/README.md

 `tcopy -f <file_path>` or `tcopy copy -f <file_path>`
 For server mode, it will copy the file reference to the server's clipboard file.
 For storage mode, it will copy the file to the shared storage, and copy the file reference to the shared storage's clipboard file.
+In server mode, `<file_path>` must be a regular file.
+Directories such as macOS application bundles are rejected.

 Multiple files copy
 `tcopy -f <file_path_1> <file_path_2> ...` or `tcopy copy -f <file_path_1> <file_path_2> ...`